 2. Abraham Lincoln is honored here

-North Dakota's legends Lewis and Clark may not have stepped foot in the state and Sakakawea may not have been a legendary figure in the West without our third president.
+North Dakota's legends Lewis and Clark may not have stepped foot in the state and Sakakawea may not have become a legendary figure in the West without our third President.
 Thomas Jefferson commissioned the Corps of Discovery to explore the northwest from St. Louis to the Pacific Ocean.
 Today, the Lewis and Clark Interpretive Center and Fort Mandan in Washburn tell the great story.

 4. In honor of Ronald Reagan

 President Ronald Reagan implored the Soviet leadership to "tear down" the Berlin Wall.
 The so-called "Cold War" came to an end with the dissolution of the Soviet Union, but some weaponry that kept the superpowers in check can be toured.
 The Ronald Reagan Minuteman Missile Site near Cooperstown allows visitors underground to the launch chamber of the nuclear deterrent.

 5. Herbert C. Hoover congratulates the International Peace Garden

 While President Herbert Hoover wasn't in North Dakota for the dedication of the International Peace Garden in 1932, he sent a message to those gathered: "I EXTEND to your Association and to the citizens of Canada and the United States gathered to dedicate the International Peace Garden my hearty congratulations on this beautiful embodiment of your ideals."
 Today, the Peace Garden continues to symbolize peace between neighbors and welcome visitors year-round.